 In 2013 I met a French clown in a café in Lhasa.
 I was in a restaurant called “Tashi 2” when I heard a voice switching effortlessly between French, English, and Tibetan.
-Marion was a juggler, translator, and one of three westerners with a permit to live in Lhasa.
-She’d already summited Everest, the trip financed by a French bank (Milestone Capital).
+Marion is a juggler, translator, and one of three westerners with a permit to live in Lhasa.
+She’d already summited Everest twice, one trip financed by a French bank (Milestone Capital).
 The bank wanted a photo of its logo at the highest point in the world.

 After arriving in Lapchi my more energetic traveling companions took a day to climb to remote retreat caves.
 I spent that day wandering around the lower part of the mountain.
-I’d brought recordings of loops and beds of sound, thinking that if I walked in the spectacular landscape and listened without much agenda that sounds could be encouraged to assemble themselves.
+I’d brought recordings of loops and beds of sound I'd made in my studio, thinking that if I walked in the spectacular landscape and listened without much agenda that the sounds could be encouraged to assemble themselves.

 Inbred Process: Working Alone and Titles

 Back in Minnesota I'd sometimes go to a local coffee shop with my laptop, headphones, and rough mixes to work.
 I’d edit with the coffee shop’s patrons in view.
 I’d assemble sound prodded vaguely by what I saw and heard.

 Some of the titles to the songs and pieces of sound were from overheard conversations.
 They were just placeholder names, bookmarks, Post-it® notes.
 Over time, the placeholder titles gained some traction and acquired a ghostly sort of existence.
 They grew into significant little song-music-people.
 They began to exert influence over musical direction.
 Back in the studio, it seemed perfectly sane to ask, “Is it right that the song-person Emily should have a lacey high piano gong cycle in this section?
 Is it ‘right?’
 Is it Emily?”

 Rewind to 2009.
 I gave my sister an immune system transplant.
 That story is here.